-In an article that we posted a couple of weeks ago, we pointed out that leaving hearing loss untreated can post a high risk of depression to the patient.
-Because of difficulty in following conversation, people with troubled hearing often find themselves experiencing social isolation.
+In an article that we posted a couple of weeks ago, we pointed out that leaving hearing loss untreated can pose a high risk of depression to the patient.
+Because of difficulty in following conversations, people with troubled hearing often find themselves experiencing social isolation.
 And as the brain works double-time in order to cope with its incapability to hear clearly, the patient tends to use up more energy than it should, resulting to unnecessary fatigue.
 Also, hearing loss, if taken for granted, can affect the productivity of a person.
 All of these serves a contributing factor to the development of depression later on.

 What is Depression?

 It is not uncommon to feel sad and low from time to time.
 While this is true though, some people experience this feeling on a different level of intensity and for a longer period of time.
 This is what we call depression, a common yet serious mental health condition, which negatively affects how a person feels, thinks, and behaves.
 Effects can go from losing interest in doing things he or she previously enjoys, to having difficulty in sleeping and feeling anxious easily or for no apparent reason.
 If depression persists, it can possibly affect a person physically and mentally.

 Signs of Depression

 Again, it is worthy to note that it is normal for everyone to have their fair share of experiencing some of these symptoms every now and then.
 But, a person may possibly be feeling depressed if he or she has been noticing these signs from more than two weeks already.
 Symptoms vary from one person to another, and a patient may or may not experience everything listed below.

 This is not meant to be used for self diagnosis.
 Use this list only as a general guide to have an idea if you or someone you know is experiencing depression.

 - Feeling sad during most of the days

 - Heightened irritability, frustration, and moodiness

 - Loss of interest in doing things you previously enjoy